stdrice/dotfiles/README.md

 ## Distros
 Now this script only supports **Arch Linux** and **Arch-based** distros (EndeavourOS, Artix Linux, Arco Linux, ArchCraft, ...) because I'm too lazy to maintain it for other distros (but you can install manually).

+## Notes (read this first)
+- This install script will replace all duplicate files, so backup your files first.
+- This script **MUST BE** run as `root`.
+- If your system doesn't have `bash`, install it.

 ## Install with git
 ```
 $ git clone --depth 1 https://codeberg.org/pznguin-kyun/pengurice